livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 The backend is the trusted local execution environment that hosts managers and services and exposes interfaces to frontend apps.

 Trust boundary:

-1. The backend is trusted to enforce all validation and access control rules defined by this repository.
+- The backend is trusted to enforce all validation and access control rules defined by this repository.
-2. Frontend apps are not trusted by default.
+- Frontend apps are not trusted by default.

 ### 5.3 Frontend app

 A frontend app is a user facing application that interacts with the backend only through the backend’s exposed interfaces.

 Constraints:

-1. A frontend app does not directly invoke managers.
+- A frontend app does not directly invoke managers.
-2. A frontend app does not bypass backend validation or authorization.
+- A frontend app does not bypass backend validation or authorization.

 ### 5.4 Manager

 A manager is a backend component that owns a narrow, explicit responsibility and exposes a stable interface for that responsibility.

 Constraints:

-1. Managers are the only components permitted to perform their responsibility.
+- Managers are the only backend components permitted to perform their responsibility directly.
-2. Write paths that mutate persisted graph state are mediated by the backend’s write pipeline as defined in the architecture and build guide documents.
+- Write paths that mutate persisted graph state are mediated by the backend write pipeline as defined by the architecture specifications.

 This file does not define manager APIs.

 ### 5.5 Service

-A service is backend resident logic that operates within a specific app or system scope using managers.
+A service is backend resident logic that implements app scoped or system scoped behavior using managers.

 Constraints:

-1. A service does not bypass manager enforced rules.
+- A service does not bypass manager enforced rules.
-2. A service is constrained by schema and ACL enforcement for the objects it attempts to create or mutate.
+- A service is constrained by schema and ACL enforcement for the objects it attempts to create or mutate.

+### 5.6 Identity

+An identity is a first class actor represented in the system and used to attribute authorship, ownership, and authority.

+Constraints:

+- Every identity is bound to at least one public key used to verify signatures.
+- The public key material used for verification is stored in the graph as a pubkey Attribute under an identity Parent in app_0.
+- Identity resolution for an operation is explicit and performed by the backend, not inferred from transport metadata.

+This file does not define identity storage tables or key storage layout.

 ## 6. App and type system terms